-This process enhances a person’s drive for success and can help free someone from their own enmeshment with the past.
+This process enhances a person’s drive for success and can help free someone from their enmeshment with the past.
 It may take multiple attempts with different therapeutic methods to find the one that works best for an individual patient.
-Being able to identify the methods that work for the individual and creating a sense of trust and safety in session is vital in any treatment process.
+Being able to identify the strategies that work for the individual and creating a sense of trust and safety in the session is vital in any treatment process.

 A common barrier to treatment is patient resistance, but this trying multiple approaches and remaining flexible can help overcome it.

 Tailoring a treatment plan to a patient’s strengths offers the best chance at success.
 We begin each person’s journey creating a treatment plan that will meet their needs and help them reach their goals.
 Building a connection between a client and a therapist can be challenging, but the payoffs are well worth the work.
 That’s the importance of choosing a treatment facility that offers comprehensive therapies that promote healing.